Welcome to Repentance chapter of Steps To Christ eBook

 Christ is ready to set us free from sin, but He does not force the will

-We have destroyed ourselves by our determined rejection of God’s love.
+We have destroyed ourselves by our determined rejection of the unconditional love of God.

 Today if ye will hear his voice, harden not your hearts.
 Hebrews 3:7, 8.